-Open jar of Italian sauce and add to browned turkey.
+Open a jar of your favorite pasta or marinara sauce and add to browned turkey.
 Add a dash of salt and minced garlic (optional).
-Taste sauce to make sure it is seasoned to your taste.
-Add a wine and cook until alcohol has burned off and taste test again.
+Taste sauce to make sure it is seasoned to your liking.
+Add wine and cook until alcohol has burned off and taste test again.

 If sauce is too thick for your taste, add a little pasta water to loosen the sauce.
 Add pasta to sauce and stir until combined (be sure to pay attention to the pasta/sauce ratio).
 Pour into your prepared baking dish.
 Layer the top with grated cheese.
 Place foil over the baked ziti and bake in the oven until cheese is melted and gooey.

 If you like the top to be slightly browned, remove the foil and continue baking for a few extra minutes until the top is slightly browned.

 Sprinkle the top with parm and chopped parsley (optional).